From war to Peace

 I basically lost my mind for eight hours.
 I ended up rolling around on the floor, bruising and cutting myself, screaming like an animal and biting on a rock so hard I subsequently had to have dental treatment to repair the damage.
 The irony of this only struck me much later when I remembered that it was the New Age Neem toothpaste that had ultimately led me to try ayahuasca!
 Needless to say, the New Age Shaman couldn't tell me the slightest thing about what had happened to me.
 The best he could come up with was that I'd had a strong reaction!
 No shit, Sherlock!

 I came out of the whole experience asking myself the question: "Am I God, am I the Universe?"
 I have since learnt that this isn't such a daft question.
-In a very real sense, we are our own 'god' ruling over the vast universe of our bodies, as occult science teaches us.
+In a very real sense, we are our own 'god' ruling over the vast universe of our bodies, as Occult Science teaches us.
 Or, as the Hermetic saying puts it, 'as above, so below.'
 It will not surprise readers that after this crazy experience I decided to skip the two further nights of ceremonies.
 Instead, I watched other people behaving like buffoons and generally putting their safety and sanity at risk.
 I did take some more drugs, but as it was only hot chocolate the effect was far more pleasant and enlightening!

 When I returned home, I was more confused than ever, and I was pretty certain I was going to give up my search for truth.
 The Shaman had offered me no real answers to the questions I'd been seeking so fruitlessly for so long.
 As I said earlier, I'm convinced he isn't a bad individual but rather just another confused seeker full of pain and turmoil who has taken a very wrong turn.
 A good case of the blind leading the blind, and both falling into the ditch, or in this case the occult jungle.
 If it had not been for the few good books I had about the occult and the nature of consciousness, I probably wouldn't have been able to integrate my experience and could well have ended up in a mad house.